The Clear Edge

 • Built systems based on what actually worked, not assumptions.

-• What was skipped permanently: Never built a website.
-Still doesn’t have one at $25K/month (6 months later).
-Completely unnecessary for her acquisition model.
+What was skipped permanently: she never built a website, and even six months later—at $25K per month—she still doesn’t have one because it’s unnecessary for her acquisition model.

 Decision 7: When to Raise Rates